European Communication Research and Education Association: Book series

-ECREA manages two book series.
+ECREA manages two-book series.
 The "ECREA Book Series" was published by Intellect until 2012.
 A new book series, the "Routledge Studies in European Communication Research and Education" was started in 2013.
-Since July 2013, six edited collections have been published in this series, and three more titles will be published later in 2015.
-Current series editors are Claudia Alvares (Lusófona University), Ilija Tomanić Trivundža (University of Ljubljana) and Fausto Colombo (Catholic University, Milan).
+In 2023, a new book series will Palgrave was started.

 All books published in both series feature original work by ECREA members.

 The intellectual work of the Doctoral Summer School is traditionally published in The Researching and Teaching Communication Series.
 An edited volume, usually edited by senior scholars, includes what is deemed the best student work alongside the bulk of lectures given by established scholars.
 These edited volumes are accessible free of charge at the website of the series.

 Publications

 The following books have so far been published: